 Brian Radnoff practices a wide range of commercial litigation, both at the trial and appellate levels.
-He has significant experience in securities and shareholder litigation, defamation litigation, professional liability, class actions, administrative law, competition litigation, employment litigation and insolvency and receiverships.
+He has significant experience in securities and shareholder litigation, defamation litigation, professional liability, estate litigation, class actions, administrative law, competition litigation, employment litigation and insolvency and receiverships.
 He has handled large commercial disputes between significant companies, like Air Canada's corporate espionage litigation against WestJet, and smaller disputes involving individuals, like debt collection matters and property disputes.
 He has done jury trials.
 He has argued cases in the Ontario, Federal and BC courts, as well as the Supreme Court of Canada.

 He has acted for many different clients, including Canadian, US and European private and public companies, as well as individuals.

 He is familiar with obtaining a wide-variety of pre-trial orders for clients, including injunctions and orders freezing assets (Mareva orders), often in urgent circumstances.